andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 categories: [DevOps, Remix.run, Terraform, Cloudflare]
 ---

 [Terraform](https://www.terraform.io/) is an infrastructure as code tool that enables you to provision and manage infrastructure.
-Like Remix, Terraform uses an adapter/provider model to work with different cloud providers such as AWS, Azure, Google Cloud, and Cloudflare.
+It uses an adapter/provider model to work with different cloud providers such as AWS, Azure, Google Cloud, and Cloudflare (just like Remix!).
 In this article, we will use Terraform to provision Cloudflare infrastructure for a Remix app.

 ## Context

 I recently started a new side project, [Aproxima](https://github.com/aproxima-tech/aproxima).
 The goal is to design and build good-looking smart home devices, and sell them online!
-It's going to be a long journey, and to share my learnings, I will build everything in public.
-This is my most ambitious side project to date and I am excited for the learning I can get out of it!

-To truly build in public, I was looking for a way to codify my infrastructure and cloud settings so it is easier to replicate and review.
-I didn't feel like writing docs how I set up my DNS records on Cloudflare.
-Instead, I wanted all configurations to be visible in code.
-Also, a coworker told me to check out Terraform.
-Perfect!
+This is my most ambitious side project to date and it's going to be a long journey.
+In order to better share my learning, I decided to build in public.
+However, to truly build in public, I was looking for a way to codify my infrastructure and cloud settings so it is easier to replicate and review.
+At the same time, a coworker recommended me to check out Terraform.
+Just what I was looking for!

-Note that I am very much a DevOps beginner.
+Please note that I am very much a DevOps beginner.
 This is the first time that I am seriously dabbling with infrastructure as code.
-I hope this article help you to get started with Terraform, and avoid some of my confusion and issues, but keep in mind that I am very new to Terraform as well.
+I hope this article helps you to get started with Terraform so that you can avoid some of my confusions and issues.
+However, keep in mind that I am very new to Terraform as well and take my conclusions as such.

-## Get started
+## Getting started

 Without further due, let's get started!